cyrolite/packet_sniffer/README.md

    f. formatting of printing of data packets <br/>
    g. unpacking TCP, UDP, ICMP packets and printing them out in order <br/>
 2. User Interface (in progress) (new!) <br/>
-   a. a user interface that runs the packet sniffing, and buttons that help start / stop the packet sniffing (new) <br/>
+   a. a user interface that runs the packet sniffing, and buttons that help start / stop the packet sniffing <br/>
+   b. added darkmode (new) (work in progress) <br/>
+   c. updated interface to display the packets and the value of ip (currently hardcoded, will be adding that soon) <br/>

 # Cloning this repository:
 1. git clone https://github.com/cyrolite/packet-sniffer.git